dantheman39/fast-api-quickstart/README.md

 To run tests: `docker-compose server pytest`

-## Running in python
+## Running in Python

 ### Dependencies
-If you don't have conda, install miniconda.
+If you don't have conda, install miniconda, then:

 ```shell
 conda env create -f environment.yml